sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 When a user clicks "Request to book", `ListingPage.js` sends the booking details as initial values to `CheckoutPage.js`, which then fetches the possible transaction information, including pricing, to be shown on the checkout page.
-In FTW language, this is known as "speculating" the transaction - the booking has not been made, but the line items are calculated as if it were.
+In Flex language, this is known as "speculating" the transaction - the booking has not been made, but the line items are calculated as if it were.

-This means that we need to pass the cleaning fee information to the function that speculatively fetches the transaction in `CheckoutPage.js`, and conversely receive it in `CheckoutPage.duck.js`.
-First, on CheckoutPage.js `loadInitialData()` does some data processing and, if necessary, calls `fetchSpeculatedTransaction()`.
+This means that we need to first pass the cleaning fee information to the function that speculatively fetches the transaction in `CheckoutPage.js`, and then receive it in `CheckoutPage.duck.js`.
+First, the CheckoutPage.js `loadInitialData()` does some data processing and, if necessary, calls `fetchSpeculatedTransaction()`.

 ```diff
       const deliveryMethod = pageData.orderData?.deliveryMethod;